 It is never the case that you develop contact dermatitis from the first time you touch a triggering substance.
 If you believe that you do, it’s likely because you’ve touched that trigger before and your skin has already been sensitized to it – but you were simply not aware of it.
 Allergy contact dermatitis develops a couple of days after coming into contact with the allergen.

 2. Damaged skin.
-This particular type of rash is called irritant contact dermatitis (unlike the previous one, whose name is actually allergic contact dermatitis).
+This particular type of rash is called irritant contact dermatitis.
 It might look a lot like an allergy, but the rash in this case is actually caused by damage to the skin, which removed its protective oils.
 It was caused by prolonged contact with that substance and involves no immune response.
 Some of the most common triggers of irritant contact dermatitis, which is also known as hand eczema are:

 - Soap and even water – for professionals who keep their hands in water for long spans of time, such as hairdressers, cooks, bartenders, medical professionals, etc.

 - Battery acid

 - Drain cleaning fluid